Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

 A charming museum about the engineering of the bridge and the setbacks faced.
 The Jacobite steam train actually pauses at the station for people to enjoy the museum.

-My favourite thing is the railway posters.
-You can buy postcards of them at the museum, attach them to the feet of an owl and they’re like skis.
+My favourite thing is the railway posters, you can buy postcards of them at the museum, attach them to the feet of an Owl and watch 'em ski 😲

-Sleep in a ye-olde railway car.
+Sleep in a 1958 railway car.
 Sleeps upto ten.
 A bunk can be hired from £35.
-If you want to do some hiking around Glenfinnan the sleeping car is perfect.
-But beware opening the windows in stuffy midge season, my friend’s exposed legs were a feast 😱
+If you want to do some hiking around Glenfinnan then Glenfinnan’s sleeping car is memorable.
+But beware opening the windows in stuffy midge season, my friend Bruce’s exposed legs were a feast 😱

 Quidditch - dangerous?
 Ha!
 Try…